Local Energy Insight: Responding to the Onshore Wind Consultation – A Regen Briefing Session

 Onshore wind has faced a long hiatus due to restrictive planning, despite being the cheapest form of electricity generation.
 The good news is it could be back on the table for communities in England with a new consultation on onshore wind by the government.

-To drive this change through, it will be important to get a wide variety of positive voices responding to this consultation – so join us for this briefing session to find out more!
+To drive this change through, it will be important to get a wide variety of positive voices responding to this consultation – This briefing session was the opportunity to find out more!

 About the consultation: